Sameeryadav12/Voice_Assistant/docs/TROUBLESHOOTING.md

-# 🔧 Troubleshooting Guide - Sigma Voice Assistant
+# 🔧 Troubleshooting Guide - Jarvis Voice Assistant

-This comprehensive guide helps you solve common issues with the Sigma Voice Assistant.
+This comprehensive guide helps you solve common issues with the Jarvis Voice Assistant.
 Follow the solutions step by step for the best results.

 ---